7 Best Places to Dive in the Caribbean + Eco-Friendly Dive Resorts

 Situated between the Caribbean Sea and the Western Atlantic Ocean is the Bahamas.
 This stunning archipelago boasts over 700 islands and boasts some of the best shark diving in the region.

-“Tiger Beach” is a particular hotspot, where adrenalin-seekers can come face-to-face with the powerful tiger shark.
+“Tiger Beach” is a particular hotspot, where adrenaline-seekers can come face-to-face with the powerful tiger shark.
 Just a short distance away, the waters around Bimini are a prime spot for seeing hammerhead sharks.

 Meanwhile, a cluster of Jeep wrecks can be found at the aptly-named “Jeep Reef”.
 Challenging drift dives await in the waters off Eleuthera and Harbour Island.
 In short, the Bahamas is one of the best places to dive in the Caribbean.